 *Koval bourbon is made with 51% corn with the rest of the mashbill being made up of millet, a unique grain crop used to make distilled spirits in Nepal.

 Smell: Lots of bourbon.
 Caramel.
 Vanilla.
 Woody spices.
 Honey.
 Orange zest.
 Dark chocolate.
 Oak.
 Charcoal.
 Buttery pastry.
 Currants.

 Taste: Big arrival and lovely silky texture.
 Honey.
 Apple juice.
 Gentle baking spices and caramel.
 Orange marmalade.
 Charred oak.

-Value for money: £120 seems reasonable for a single malt of 21 years.
-In terms of the quality of experience, this is a lovely whisky but it is very, very cask-led.
+Thoughts: £120 seems reasonable for a single malt of 21 years.
+In terms of the quality of experience, it is a lovely whisky but it is very, very cask-led.
 It comes across more like Bourbon than Scotch at times, which is fine, so long as you like Bourbon.

 In truth, the dram settles down a little over time but it could so easily have become one-dimensionally woody.
 Whilst bourbon is undoubtedly the dominant feature, the whole experience is complex and layered enough to be worth it and there’s just enough honeyed Deanston character shining through as to make it interesting.
 It is also insanely drinkable at 46% – heaven help those who bought a bottle and then had to try and make it last.

 For more on Murray McDavid visit here